ADLINK-IST/opensplice/docs/html/TunerGuide/_sources/using01.txt

 ..
 XX Figure 47  Edit Preferences

-There are seven configuration options and four tabs for creating and editing Writer, Reader, Publisher and Subscriber QoS Profiles (see also `QoS Profiles`_).

-All options, their meaning and their possible values are explained in the following subsections.
-The preferences are saved to disk so they will be remembered when OpenSplice Tuner is exited.
+The *Edit preferences* dialog allows user to save preferences to disk, so they will be remembered when OpenSplice Tuner is exited.

 Once the options are set to the desired value, they can be saved by clicking the *OK* button.
 This action triggers OpenSplice Tuner to save